What is the Difference Between SEO and SEM? [with Examples]

 You can get started with search engine marketing on Google by going to Google Ads and creating an account for yourself.
 To begin to learning about your SEO, check out one of my favorite and well priced tools called KWFinder.

 Below is an example of a search engine results page on Bing for the same search term.
-In this case there are a lot more ads that pop up on Bing’s result page than Google’s.
-There are five ads taking up the SERP!
+In this case Bing shows different ad formats.
+On the right hand side you can see "ad" in the top right hand corner of the image.
 Can you spot the little ad box?
 That’s how you can identify wether a listing is an ad or not.
 To get started advertising on Bing you can go to Bing Ads and create an account.

 SEM can very often be confused with Search Engine Optimization (SEO), so don’t sweat it – at least you’re taking the time to do your research!
 Think of SEM as an apple and SEO as an orange.
 Yes, they’re both fruits, however, they are very different.
 You don’t 100% need apples and oranges, but they can both be good for your health.
 Investing in your health can benefit you.
 You don’t 100% need SEM & SEO, but they can be good for the health and growth of your business.

 Let’s check out another example of a SERP page.
-This results page was for the search term “boots womens”.
-This type of term is someone who is most likely doing some online shopping for boots.
+This results page was for the search term “women's wedding shoes".
+This type of term is someone who is most likely doing some online shopping for shoes.
+The four listings at the top are ads and the following two are organic listings.
+On the right hand side those are also paid ads.

 On Google, SEM allows you to show something called shopping ads.
-Below all of the pictures of boots are sponsored – meaning those advertisers are doing search engine marketing.
-There is also another ad underneath it that is a text ad and then an organic listing below that.
+To the right, all of the pictures of shoes are sponsored – meaning those advertisers are doing search engine marketing.
 The organic ad has the best SEO page for this type of search so it is showing up first.
 The company did not place it there, instead Google decides it was the best fit for the search term based on the page’s content and other factors.

 Ultimately SEO is the effort you put in to try to appear higher on a search engine results page and you don’t have control over where you show up.
 SEM is the paid effort to appear higher on a search engine results page and you do have some control over where you show up and who your audience will be.